Timboholm Great Golden Treasure Dated To Iron Age’s Great Migration Period

 Timboholm's golden treasure.
 Photo: Christer Åhlin/SHM

-It dates from the era of the Great Migration that took place during the period 375-550 AD.
+It dates from the era of the Great Migration that took place during 375-550 AD.
 During this important historical era of the Iron Age, many different tribes migrated across the European continent.
-Different regions have been affected by this phenomenon at different times.
+Other regions have been affected by this phenomenon at different times.

-The Germanic peoples walk had the greatest significance for Western Europe and falls between the years 375 and 568 AD.
-The Huns were a nomadic people, who lived in Eastern Europe, the Caucasus, and Central Asia between the 1st century AD and the 7th century AD.
+The Germanic people's walk is significant for Western Europe and falls between 375 and 568 AD.
+The Huns were nomadic people living in Eastern Europe, the Caucasus, and Central Asia between the 1st and 7th centuries AD.

 It dates from the era of the Great Migration that took place during the period 375-550 AD.
 During this important historical era of the Iron Age, many different tribes migrated across the European continent.
 Photo: Christer Åhlin/SHM

-Other wandering groups of people include Slavic, Bulgarian and Hungarian tribes that had a crucial impact on further historical development of particularly Eastern Europe.
+Other wandering groups include Slavic, Bulgarian and Hungarian tribes that had a crucial impact on the further historical development of mainly Eastern Europe.

-Not much is known about the great golden treasure from Timboholm.
-All items were weighed individually and their purity was carefully analyzed.
+Not much is known about the impressive golden treasure from Timboholm.
+All items were weighed individually, and their purity was carefully analyzed.
 It has been established that all parts of the find have gold contents of 23 and 24 carats.

 It dates from the era of the Great Migration that took place during the period 375-550 AD.
 During this important historical era of the Iron Age, many different tribes migrated across the European continent.
 Photo: Christer Åhlin/SHM

-Every object has a mass that is related to a pound unit that agrees well with the "silver pound" corresponding to 335.7 grams.
-All objects of the collection might have a monetary nature, since the different weights can be recognized from the shapes of the objects.
+Every object has a mass related to a pound unit that agrees well with the "silver pound," corresponding to 335.7 grams.
+All things in the collection might have a monetary nature since the different weights can be recognized from the shapes of the objects.

 Were they kept in a leather pouch that decayed in the ground long ago?